univention/office365/doc/README-code.md

 #### UDMOfficeObject, UDMOfficeUser, UDMOfficeGroup

-`UDMOfficeObject` is the base class for all the other two and implements all the common functionalities.
+`UDMOfficeObject` is the base class for all the other two and implements all the common functionality.

-It's specially interesting explain how the UDMOfficeObject relates with the AD Connections.
-Each UDMOfficeObject can be configured to be synced in several connections.
+Each UDMOfficeObject can be configured to be synced in several connections in Azure.

 For a given time, a `UDMOfficeObject` should only have at most one active connection, this is represented internally by the `current_connection_alias` attribute.
-In order to be able to perform operations on all the connections on which an object is replicated, the `aliases` generator has been implemented, which assigns to current_connection_alias each of the connections for which this object is configured and sets it back to `None` when finished.
+To perform operations on all the connections on which an object is replicated, the `aliases` generator has been implemented, which assigns to `current_connection_alias` each of the connections for which this object is configured and sets it back to `None` when finished.

 `UDMOfficeUser` and `UDMOfficeGroup` implement the specific functionality for the users and groups, to retrieve information